nenonix/oss2018/content/tracks/Threat-Model/working-sessions/TM-website-structure.md

 ## What

-1. Explenation of the way of working for the website
+1. Explanation of the way of working for the website
 2. Review the proposed structure
 3. Start updating the website